 - U.S. purchases for shipping

-Alternatively, the Amex SimplyCash Plus combines the best of both worlds for computer purchases, earning 5% back on computer purchases made at office supply stores, and 3% back on U.S. computer hardware purchases made directly from the providers listed above, up to a combined $50K in bonus category purchases each year.
+Alternatively, the SimplyCash® Plus Business Credit Card from American Express (no longer accepting new applications) combines the best of both worlds for computer purchases, earning 5% back on computer purchases made at office supply stores, and 3% back on U.S. computer hardware purchases made directly from the providers listed above, up to a combined $50K in bonus category purchases each year.

-If you spend more than $100K per year on computer equipment, the Spark Cash earns an uncapped 2% cash back on all business expenses, similar to its miles earning equivalent the Spark Miles, but you’d need to spend a massive amount each year to outperform the top rewards cards on the list.
+If you spend more than $100K per year on computer equipment, the Capital One Spark Cash for Business earns an uncapped 2% cashback on all business expenses, similar to its miles earning equivalent the Capital One Spark Miles for Business, but you’d need to spend a massive amount each year to outperform the top rewards cards on the list.

 Maximize the Return on Your Purchase with Shopping Portals

 One of the easiest ways to maximize the return on your computer purchase is checking shopping portal comparison sites like EVRewards.com or CashBackMonitor.com, which scan online shopping portals for the best return on a given retailer.
-A quick search for Apple via CashBackMonitor.com displays returns as high as 5% from Discover, or 3x British Airways Avios per dollar if you click through the portal to make your purchase.
+A quick search for Apple via CashBackMonitor.com displays returns as high 3x British Airways Avios per dollar if you click through the portal to make your purchase.

 Whether you’re purchasing a single computer for use at home or a dozen for employees at the office, you can earn thousands of extra rewards points via rewards cards and shopping portals.
 And the icing on the cake is often found in receiving stronger purchase protections and extended warranties than paying cash or using traditional financing.